renatoamreis1987/face-recognition-brain-api-2/README.md

-# face-recognition-brain-api-2
+# Face Recognition Brain API v2

+## The API for the Face Recognition Project, built w/NodeJS!

-This is the 2nd version, with more than one face detection.
+### This is the 2nd version with multiple face detection and Docker